 tips, policies, and operating procedures:

-• Email is the preferred form of communication while wedding planning.
+Email is the preferred form of communication while wedding planning.
 I find this to be quick, trackable, easy to refer back to, and helps when everyone is on different work schedules.
-I am super quick with email, guaranteed!
+I am super quick with email!

-• Text messaging/DM’ing on social media- I have no way to track or keep my client’s text messages and my timely responses, so I much prefer email for my planning processes.
+Text messaging- I have no way to track or keep my client’s text messages and my timely responses, so I much prefer email for my planning processes.
 It is very helpful to me and my response times to be able to log into email and see all of my current to-dos, and helps me not skip a beat.
 Feel free to text OR CALL anytime inside or outside of business hours on your rehearsal or wedding day, or to update on an arrival time if we have a meeting scheduled that day, as I understand this is a great form of communication during those more urgent times!
+The week of your wedding, you are welcomed to call or text anytime, day or night.

-• Calls- please make an appointment for phone calls as you would an in-person meeting.
+Calls- please make an appointment for phone calls as you would an in-person meeting.
 Because of the nature of my schedule and day-to-day changes with venue walkthroughs, initial consultations, ever-evolving locations, etc., I am generally not sitting at a desk with my phone during all office hours, and cannot take calls without an appointment.
-Along with your request for a phone appointment, please submit a short agenda for maximum efficiency.

 I very often answer quick emails outside of office hours, but this is a good guideline when awaiting a response: